Your Annual Regulatory Compliance Timeline for Singapore Businesses

 In tax terms, YA (year of assessment) is the year in which your income is assessed to tax.
 To assess the amount of tax for the current YA, IRAS looks at the income, expenses, etc. during the financial year.
 This financial year is known as the “basis period”.

-You can also check out one of our previous blog, Every Taxes Business Owners Should Know in Singapore for a more detailed explanation on taxes.
+You can also check out one of our previous blog, Every Tax Business Owners Should Know in Singapore for a more detailed explanation on taxes.

 An Example

-If Company ABC was incorporated on 01 November 2022 and chooses its financial year-end date to be 31 October 2023, then ABC’s basis period for the YA will be from 1 November 2022 to 31 October 2023.
-As the basis period is the period of income that is relevant for the YA, the YA will be in the preceding year.
-Meaning that, Company ABC’s YA is to take place in 2024.
+If Company ABC incorporated on 1 November 2022 and chooses 31 October 2023 as its financial year-end date, then ABC’s basis period for the YA runs from 1 November 2022 to 31 October 2023.
+Because the basis period is the relevant income period for the YA, the YA falls in the following year.
+Therefore, Company ABC’s YA is 2024.

-In Singapore, annual tax reports filed by a corporation report on the income earned, the amount the company paid in allowable expenditures (these are called business expenses), and tax reliefs and tax rebates that are applicable in the most recently finished year.
-This significantly reduces the corporate tax payable for companies.
+In Singapore, corporations filing annual tax reports declare the income they earned, the amount they spent on allowable expenditures (business expenses), and any applicable tax reliefs and rebates for the most recently completed year.
+This significantly reduces the corporate tax companies must pay.

 The Singapore Employment Act requires company to contribute CPF and SDL for each employee that meet certain criterias.